yuvaldori/gigaspaces-wiki-jekyll/xap100/interactive-api-guide.markdown

 {% endtabcontent %}
 {% endinittab %}

-After you execute the above command, open a your web browser, point to `http://your_host:8099`.
+After you execute the above command, open your web browser, point to `http://your_host:8099`.
 The login screen will be displayed.
 The following screenshots demonstrate some of the UI features: (no username and password needed)

 {%section%}